Jenishajustin/Ex.-No.-1.-SIMULATION-ANALYSIS-ON-FOUR-BAR-CHAIN-MECHANISM/README.md

 # Ex.
-No. 1.-SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM
+No.1 SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM

 ## DATE:

 ## AIM:
 ### To determine & simulate the displacement & velocity analysis for the given four bar chain mechanism.

 ###   In a four bar chain ABCD, AD is fixed and is 120 mm long.
 The crank AB is 30 mm long and rotates at 100 rpm clockwise, while the link CD = 60mm oscillates about D. BC and AD are of equal lengths. ∟BAD = 600.